HPH-Fabrication-Addins/cinx-api-docs/source/includes/_job-costing-setup.md

     ]
 }
 ```
+ `GET`

 This endpoint will be used to get a company’s list of accounting categories.
 In CINX, each company can define the list of standard categories.
-The company can define a name and description.
+The company can define a name and description for each category.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/org/job-costing/categories**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/org/job-costing/categories`

-HTTP Method: `GET`

 ## Create Category
-### API Endpoint - Create a Job Cost Category
+### API Endpoint - Create a Category
+`POST`

-This URL will be used to create a new Category in the company’s CINX Job Costing library.
+This URL will be used to create a new Category in the company’s CINX job costing library.

-URL Pattern:

-{api path}/sub/{B2B Id GUID}/org-job-cost/modify/tax-expense-categories? values={“material_cost_code”:[{JSON Structure}]}
+URL Pattern: **{api path}/sub/{B2B Id GUID}/org-job-cost/modify/tax-expense-categories? values={“material_cost_code”:[{JSON Structure}]}**

 ## Modify Category
 ### API Endpoint - Modify a Job Cost Category
+`PUT`

-This URL will be used to modify an existing Category in the company’s CINX Job Costing library.
+This URL will be used to modify an existing Category in the company’s CINX job costing library.

-URL Pattern:

-{api path}/sub/{B2B Id GUID}/org-job-cost/modify/tax-expense-categories? values={“ tax_expense_categories”:[{JSON Structure}]}
+URL Pattern: **{api path}/sub/{B2B Id GUID}/org-job-cost/modify/tax-expense-categories? values={“ tax_expense_categories”:[{JSON Structure}]}**

 ## Get Tax Groups